mindaffect/pymindaffectBCI/README.rst

        git clone https://github.com/mindaffect/pymindaffectBCI

-  #.
-Install the necessary bits to your local python path:
+  2. Install the necessary bits to your local python path:

     1. change to the directory where you cloned the repository.

     #.
 Add this module to the python path, and install dependencies::

          pip install -e .

+  3. Install a JAVA JVM, such as `this one <https://adoptopenjdk.net/index.html?variant=openjdk15&jvm>`_

 To install as a python library::